GLSEN — Changing the world for LGBTQ youth

 Despite our successes, we continue to face attacks on our freedom to learn, live, and work without fear of discrimination and threats, with the potential to undo the progress we’ve made toward healthier school communities for all of our children and their educators.

 To get involved with our efforts on a national or local scale, visit our website.
-For alerts on how to participate in protecting LGBTQ students and people from discriminatory legislation, register for GLSEN Up.

 When you join us, you’ll receive advocacy updates, calls to action, and be the first to know when we have the potential to continue making history.
 Together we can create safe and affirming schools for all K-12 students — regardless of sexual orientation, gender identity, or gender expression — and a better world for all of us.